MicrosoftDocs/power-pages-docs/power-pages-docs/configure/image-library-how-to.md

 1. Search for **Variable** Select **Initialize variable** action.

-1. Enter the following values:
+1. Enter these values:

-    1. Name Image Array
+    1. Name: Image Array

-    1. Type Array
+    1. Type: Array

 1. Select **+ New step**.

 1. Search for **Variable** Select **Initialize variable** action.

-1. Enter the following values:
+1. Enter these values:

     1. Name Image List

-    2. Type String
+    1. Type String

 1. Select **+ New step**.

 1. Search for **Control** Select **Apply to each** action.

-1. Enter the following value:
+1. Enter these values:

     1. Select **value** from the Dynamic content.